 Thoroughly averted in the case of Neal McDonough as Dum-Dum Dugan, who shares the same nationality and home city of Boston, Mass, as well as Irish lineage, as well as Bruno Ricci (who is actually French) as Jacques Dernier.

 English Natalie Dormer as the American soldier who kisses the Captain.

-The Other Darrin: Howard Stark was portrayed by James Caan in still photos, John Slattery in archive footage and Dominic Cooper in life.
-Justified to an extent as all three depictions are from different time periods — the still photos are from around Tony Stark's pre-teens and beyond, the archive footage from his childhood, and in real life it's the 40s long before he's even born, so Howard ages significantly between each depiction.
+The Other Darrin: Howard Stark was portrayed by Gerard Sanders in still photos, John Slattery in archive footage and Dominic Cooper in life.
+Justified to an extent as all three depictions are from different time periods — the still photos are from around Tony Stark's pre-teens and beyond, the archive footage from his childhood, and in real life it's the '40s long before he's even born, so Howard ages significantly between each depiction.